General Licences - England

-Below are links to the new General Licences that take effect on 1 January 2021:
+Below are links to the current General Licences that took effect on 1 January 2021:

 - Valid from 1 January 2021 – GL40: General Licence to take or kill certain species of wild birds to conserve endangered wild birds, or flora and fauna.